-Tips from the Marine Insurance Specialists:
+Tips from our Marine Insurance Specialists:

 - Total Loss Settlement: The most significant coverage difference between various policies is whether the loss settlement basis is “Agreed Value” or “Actual Cash Value.”
 Agreed Value policies typically pay the limit shown on the policy when the boat is deemed to be a total loss.
 An Actual Cash Value policy may only pay the current market value of the boat, factoring in depreciation.
 While an Agreed Value policy generally costs more and provides broader coverage, Actual Cash Value polices may suit the needs of an owner looking for an economical alternative with less coverage.
 Note: Some lenders may require you to carry Agreed Value coverage.

-Partial Loss Settlement: “Replacement Cost” coverage normally pays for damage on a “new for old” basis (less your deductible), and age depreciation is not factored in for most losses.
+Partial Loss Settlement: “Replacement Cost” coverage normally pays for damage on a “new for old” basis (less your deductible) and age depreciation is not factored in for most losses.
 Actual Cash Value coverage for partial losses may reduce your claim payment based upon depreciation, and your policy deductible will apply as well.
 However, some specific parts of a boat or yacht may be subject to depreciation.

-Medical Payments: Determine whether coverage includes you and your family, and that your intended activities are covered, such as waterskiing.
+Medical Payments: Determine whether coverage includes you and your family and that your intended activities are covered, such as waterskiing.
 Given equal amounts of Medical Payments insurance, coverage on a “per person” basis may be preferable to coverage on a “per accident” basis.

 Uninsured/Underinsured Boater Coverage: This is an important feature to have in your policy since many boaters may not have insurance (or enough).